Danielle Harris: 1985–1989: Early roles and Halloween

 In 1985, at age seven, Harris was cast in the role of Samantha "Sammi" Garretson in the ABC soap opera One Life to Live and stayed on the program for three years.
 Her character was considered a "miracle child", extracted as an embryo from the womb of her deceased mother and implanted in a family friend, whom her father later married.
 In 1987, Harris made a guest appearance in the series Spenser: For Hire.

 Following her early television work, Harris successfully auditioned for the role of Jamie Lloyd in the fourth edition of the Halloween franchise, beating out several other young actresses, Melissa Joan Hart among them.
-Halloween 4: The Return of Michael Myers was released in October 1988 to commercial success, going on to gross over $17 million worldwide on a $5 million budget.
-On doing this type of film at such a young age, Harris stated:
+Halloween 4: The Return of Michael Myers was released in October 1988, grossing over $17 million on a $5 million budget.
+On doing this type of film at such a young age, Harris said:

-Harris returned the following year for the sequel, Halloween 5: The Revenge of Michael Myers, which was not as successful as its predecessor.
-Harris portrayed Jamie Lloyd once again, but her character was mute for the first half of Halloween 5 owing to events in the previous film.
+Harris returned the following year for the sequel, Halloween 5: The Revenge of Michael Myers, which did not perform as well as its predecessor at the box office.
+Harris portrayed Jamie Lloyd once again, this time her character being traumatized and mute for the first half of the film.
+Critics cited Harris' performance as one of the strongest aspects of the film.